rclark/vt-streamer/readme.md

         // Error during parsing or from making the tile request...
         .on('error', function(err) { console.log(err); })

-        // `tileLoaded` event is fired and provides the vectorTile object and its compressed size .on('tileLoaded', function(vtile, size) {
+        // `tileLoaded` event is fired and provides the vectorTile object, its compressed size, and coords .on('tileLoaded', function(vtile, size, coords) {
             console.log('Loaded ' + size + ' bytes of vector tile goodness');
         })